Unfortunately, your browser is too old to work on this website. Please upgrade your browser

 Table 1: Average real-terms growth in DHSC TDEL by administration

-Is funding enough to meet current pressures facing health services?
+Is funding enough to meet the pressures facing the health services?

-A range of factors influence the amount of health funding that is needed, including changes in:
+In this section, we adjust the cash terms budget increase for a range of factors that influence the amount of health funding that is needed, including changes in:

 • the size and age structure of the population